Car hire in A Coruña

 Galicia is known for its food, with famous recipes such as Pulpo á Feira (octopus), but you can also try culinary experiences unique to the region, such as the ritual before drinking the famous Queimada, eating in a Pazo or country house, or seeing how the Percebeiros collect shellfish on the coast

-A walk through the historic center of A Coruña, Santiago de Compostela, or Vigo is a treat for all the senses.
+A walk through the historic centre of A Coruña, Santiago de Compostela, or Vigo is a treat for all the senses.
 In these old-fashioned streets, you will find traditional taverns offering the best tapas at every turn.
-Some of the neighborhoods are famous, like the market of A Pedra in Vigo.
-But it's best to enquire about the local specialty in each place and find a sunny sidewalk café where you can try it.
+Some of the neighbourhoods are famous, like the market of A Pedra in Vigo.
+But it's best to enquire about the local speciality in each place and find a sunny sidewalk café where you can try it.

 Best restaurants in A Coruña: